Generative AI Engineer Career Path — Roadmap, Skills & Interview Prep 2026

 - MLOps Engineer: Specializes in model deployment and infrastructure

-Last updated: February 2026.
+Last updated: March 2026.
 Salary and demand data reflects current market conditions.